James-Yu/LaTeX-Workshop/dev/README.md

   name: string | undefined, // the environment name, undefined if the same as item key.
   snippet: string | undefined, // the snippet to insert after \begin{env}, undefined if is an empty string
   option: string | undefined, // the package option that enables this environment
-  keyvals: string[] | undefined, // the possible optional keyvals of this environment
+  keyvals: number | undefined, // the possible optional keyvals of this environment by its index in package.keyvals
   keyvalindex: number | undefined, // the index of argument (mandatory and optional together) where the keyvals should be hinted
 }
 ```